Gold's yearly returns compared with other major US and UK investments

 Notes on gold's annual performance comparison, US data

-- Gold topped this US asset performance table 6 times in the last 40 years, behind commercial real estate (REITs, 11 times), foreign stock markets (9x) and US equities (7x);
+- Gold topped this US asset performance table 5 times in the last 40 years, behind commercial real estate (REITs) and foreign stock markets (10 times each) and US equities (7x);

-- Gold also came bottom 9 times – worse than any other major asset class, and just ahead of commodities (8 times);
+- Gold also came bottom 9 times – equal to commodities with the worst record of any major asset class;

 - US stocks are the best-performing asset both since 1980 (7,880% total returns before costs) but REITs win so far in the 21st century, up 747% since the end of 1999;